 If you are new to breastfeeding, here is what you need to know.
 40+ breastfeeding tips for new moms to have a smooth breastfeeding journey.

 Best Tips to deal with breastfeeding Problems and breast irritations

-For good nursing experience, you have to make sure your baby is latching on properly called an asymmetrical latch.
+For a good nursing experience, you have to make sure your baby is latching on properly called an asymmetrical latch.

 1. Use Nipple Shield